 The revised IMTS 2010 provides updated or new recommendations and clarifications regarding the key concepts.
 In addition, the scope of the recommendations has been extended to cover the entire statistical process, thereby giving better and comprehensive guidance to compilers.
 In particular, new recommendation on institutional arrangements, data sources and data quality but also on linking trade and business statistics have been added and provide important reference points for the review and possible improvement of a country's external trade statistics.
-Currently, UNSD, in cooperation with the Expert Group on IMTS and with the support of other countries is drafting the updated IMTS Compilers Manual, which aims to provide further guidance and best practices regarding the various elements of the new recommendations, among them the recommendation to better link trade and business statistics.

-The main goals of this workshop are thus to explain the new and updated recommendations, to discuss the implementation plans of countries and for countries to share their experiences in the compilation of IMTS, also with view on identifying and discussing issues and best practices for inclusion in the updated IMTS Compilers Manual.
+In the last two years, UNSD, in cooperation with the Expert Group on IMTS and with the support of other countries has been drafting the revised IMTS Compilers Manual, which aims to provide further guidance and best practices regarding the various elements of the new recommendations, among them the data compilation in the case of a customs union.
+The main goals of this workshop are thus to explain the new and updated recommendations, to discuss the implementation in countries and for countries to share their experiences in the compilation of IMTS, also with view on identifying and discussing issues and best practices.
+The revised IMTS Compilers Manual, now available in its draft version, will be used as source of guidance for the implementation.

-As mentioned, this workshop is organized by UNSD, in cooperation with Eurostat and Statistics Lithuania.
-I am pleased that all of you accepted our invitation and came here to Vilnius for five days of discussions.
-We thank Statistics Lithuania for hosting this workshop and for organizing it together with us.
-We also thank the Government of the Republic of Lithuania for providing their support to this event as the host country.
+As mentioned, this workshop is organized by the Southern African Customs Union, in cooperation with UNSD.
+I am pleased that all of you accepted the invitation and came here to Johannesburg for four days of discussions.
+We appreciate this opportunity and thank the Southern African Customs Union for hosting this workshop and for organizing it together with us.